-4.1 The initial Screening report (26 April 2013) found that the Neighbourhood Area is in the hydrological catchment of the River Wye (including the River Lugg) SAC.
-The North of the parish is within the Arrow (to Lugg) river catchment area.
-The South (From Holme Marsh) is within the Wye catchment area.
+4.1 The initial Screening report (11/06/2013) found that the River Wye (including the River Lugg) SAC is within the River Lugg catchment area.
 Figure 2 below highlights the location of River Wye SAC in relation to the neighbourhood area.